 Learn from the past.
-Reflect on previous attempts to stop drinking.
+Reflect on previous attempts to stop or reduce your drinking.
 What worked?
-What didn’t?
+What didn't?
 What can you do differently this time to avoid pitfalls?

-Set a drinking goal.
-Choose a limit for how much you will drink.
-Make sure your limit is not more than one drink a day if you’re a woman, or two drinks a day if you’re a man.
-Now write your drinking goal on a piece of paper.
-Put it where you can see it, such as on your refrigerator or bathroom mirror.
+Set your drinking goal.
+Choose a limit for how much you’ll drink, but make sure your limit is not more than one drink a day if you’re a woman, two drinks a day if you’re a man—and try to have some days each week when you won’t drink alcohol at all.
+Write your drinking goal down and keep it where you will frequently see it, such as on your phone or taped to your refrigerator.

-Drink slowly.
-When you drink, sip your drink slowly.
-Take a break of one hour between drinks.
-Drink soda, water, or juice after a drink with alcohol.
-Do not drink on an empty stomach!
-Eat food when you are drinking.
+Drink slower.
+When you drink, sip slowly and take a break of 30 minutes or one hour between drinks.
+Or drink soda, water, or juice between alcoholic drinks.
+Drinking on an empty stomach is never a good idea, so make sure you eat food when you drink.

-Take a break from alcohol.
-Pick a day or two each week when you will not drink at all.
+Schedule one or two alcohol-free days each week.
 Then, try to stop drinking for one week.
-Think about how you feel physically and emotionally on these days.
-When you succeed and feel better, you may find it easier to cut down for good.
+Make a note about how you feel physically and mentally on these days—recognizing the benefits may help you to cut down for good.

-Some people can stop drinking on their own, while others need medical supervision in order to withdraw from alcohol safely and comfortably.
-Which option is best for you depends on how much you’ve been drinking, how long you’ve had a problem, and other health issues you may have.
+Some people are able to stop drinking on their own or with the help of a 12-step program or other support group (see below for links).
+Others need medical supervision in order to withdraw from alcohol safely and comfortably.
+Which option is best for you depends on how much you've been drinking, how long you've had a problem, the stability of your living situation, and other health issues you may have.

 Alcohol withdrawal symptoms usually start within hours after you stop drinking, peak in a day or two, and improve within five days.
 But in some alcoholics, withdrawal is not just unpleasant—it can be life threatening.